Point Break is Massively Underrated Even If You Figured Everything Out

 "Bodhisattvas are enlightened beings who have put off entering paradise in order to help others attain enlightenment."

-This description of an enlightened being fits Bodhi's character perfectly. -KFBR392 describes it perfectly in their Reddit post.
-Bodhi actively puts Utah first and shows him the path forwards.
-Despite the troublemakers at the beach who seem to be notorious in the area, Bodhi helps fight them off Roadhouse style for Utah and invites him to party.
+This description of an enlightened being fits Bodhi's character perfectly.
+Johnny Utah (Keanu Reeves) meets Bodhi when Utah, an FBI agent and new to town, is tasked with going undercover to find out who a gang of repeat bank robbers are, and the FBI have found out they surf the beaches of Southern California.
+As the criminal and cop relationship develops over time to be close friends, Bodhi actively puts Utah first and shows him the path to enlightenment.
+Despite the troublemakers at the beach who seem to be notorious in the area, Bodhi helps fight them off Roadhouse style for Utah, as he sees something in Utah enough to want to keep him around.
 Bodhi doesn't stop Utah from pursuing Tyler, Bodhi's ex-girlfriend, who Utah falls in love with when he convinces her to teach him how to surf.
 Bodhi teaches Utah to skydive.
-At no point in the movie where if Bodhi even suspected Utah was a cop, and even after he knew he was a cop, did Bodhi ever attack Utah or push him away.
+At no point in the movie where if Bodhi even suspected Utah was law enforcement, and even after he found out he was an FBI agent, did Bodhi ever attack Utah or push him away.
 Bodhi still put Utah first and showed him the light until the very end.
-Bodhi gave Utah his parachute, to prove that he wasn't a dishonorable man for giving him a dud, after Utah's cover is blown.
-Tyler even talks about Bodhi at the beginning when she first meets Utah, confirming that Bodhi is the most honest version of himself.
+Bodhi gave Utah his parachute to skydive, to prove that he wasn't a dishonorable man for giving him a dud, after Utah's cover is blown.
+Tyler even talks about Bodhi at the beginning when she first meets Utah, confirming that Bodhi is the most honest uncorrupted version of himself.

 "That's Bodhi....they call him the Bodhisattva.
 He's a modern savage, a real searcher."

-So why does Bodhi maintain his friendship with Utah?
+Someone who is searching for something can be truly honest with himself, as he is willing to give an opportunity to complete their search.
+Everything that Bodhi provides for Utah is truthful and from his heart.
+So why does Bodhi maintain his friendship with Utah anyway?
 It's not just because Utah was a great former quarterback (and he didn't play for the Arizona Wildcats, good football team).

-Bodhi is nice to Utah because Bodhi is a good man.
+Bodhi is nice to Utah because Bodhi is a good man, despite being revealed as the leader of the bank robbers.
 He refrains from killing, and he wants Utah to see the light so Utah can see the world from a higher perspective beyond his own.
-Bodhi searches for enlightenment by interacting with people, just as Tyler described him.
+Bodhi searches for enlightenment by interacting with people to try and seek their knowledge and creativity, just as Tyler described him as a searcher.
 Bodhi shows Utah everything there is to life: beauty, pain, love, and heartbreak.
 He describes his philosophy by saying:

 "You can do what you want, and make up your own rules.
 Why be a servant to the law, when you can be its master?"

 This is very direct in a literal sense, but symbolically, this powerfully describes the light that Bodhi sees.
-Utah is a cop, a servant of the law.
-As the movie progresses, Utah realizes what Bodhi is trying to teach him, so he takes off the handcuffs and sets Bodhi free to surf the biggest wave on record, supposedly leading to his death.
+Utah is an FBI agent, a servant of the law.
+Utah is 25 years old and he tells Tyler he is trying to find something for himself without the help of his parents anymore, as he moved a great distance from a seemingly sheltered life.
+It seems very plausible that this backstory is true to Utah’s character without a lot of tweaking necessary by the FBI to conceal his identity.
+Utah is like Bodhi, in search.
+He is no longer a servant to his parents because he is an independent adult.
+As the movie progresses, Utah realizes that Bodhi is trying to teach him to build his own path, to be a master of his own life, so he takes off the handcuffs and sets Bodhi free to surf the biggest wave on record, supposedly leading to his death.
 Utah's final words to Bodhi are, "Vaya con Dios," which is used in religious contexts meaning "Go with God."
 Then, Utah throws away his badge.
+Bodhi wants Utah to find his path to enlightenment now that he is free because Bodhi never succeeded with his own.
+Bodhi’s purpose was to hold off entering nirvana so he could show Utah a way to find his own purpose.

-Connection to The Catcher in the Rye: A Lost Soul
+Connection to The Cather in the Rye: A Lost Soul

 This all reminds me of The Catcher in the Rye, the controversial book I had to read in high school.
 Holden Caulfield is a distraught boy who leaves prep school after being burnt out by the alienation he feels from society.
 The book follows Holden's adventures around the city where he describes his depressed state of mind and he encounters colorful characters, which he ends up not connecting with very well, and Holden doesn't feel satisfied after talking with them.
 Lots of kids in school thought Holden was very ungrateful and bratty.
 But the more you grow up, the more you realize how much truth Holden illustrates.
 The most important part of the book, which gives it its name, describes something Holden aspires to do.
 Holden imagines himself in a big field, a cornfield I think, seeing a few kids running around and having fun with each other, smiling.
 They get so distracted that they run off towards a cliff, and only Holden sees the danger.
 He rushes over and catches the kids before they tumble off the cliff, saving them.
 This is symbolic because it means that Holden wants to protect kids from losing their innocence from the evils of society.
 This is extremely significant because it shows that Holden is still good and he cares about people, even though he cannot connect with anyone in the book on a deep level.
 In your 20s, this is the exact feeling you get when you never find yourself, when you haven’t fully found your purpose, and you look around at kids all happy and you see that even if you had no purpose, you want to protect the kids.
 It's like Terminator 2, where even if you were stripped of all your morals and humanity, the Terminator is respectable because he will never hurt John Conner.
 He will never get drunk and slap John.
 He will do anything to protect John, even if it means his destruction.
 Because it is what he is ordered to do.
 Bodhi similarly has no direction and he loves people.
-Holden wants to show kids the light just like Bodhi does to people like Utah, to open their eyes and save them from the evils of society.
+Holden wants to show kids the light just like Bodhi does to people like Utah, to open their eyes.
+While Holden Caulfield wants to save the kids from the evils of society, Bodhi leans more towards teaching people to make their own unbiased informed decisions.
 Loving people makes these characters good men.
 They are trying to find out where they belong, but they can't.
 Bodhi never found enlightenment, until Utah came along, and he changed him.
 Everyone before could not offer the level of thought that Bodhi goes through every day in search for his soul.

 Point Break Bridges Generations

 One final point to make about Point Break is that it came out during a huge transition in music.
 After the 1980s, young people got sick and tired of glam metal from hair bands, as it felt more like a look than good music.
 In came grunge and alternative rock to the mainstream.
 After listening to many songs from the 1950s-2000s, there is a very important trait about alternative rock that almost doesn't exist pre-1990s.
 If you look at what you could consider alternative ballads, they are very fluid and they emphasize inner peace and deep thought.
 On the other hand, pre-1990s rock mostly emphasizes a big flashy chorus and outward love and sex.
-Think James Bond or any 1980s media like Knight Rider or Top Gun.
+Think James Bond or any 1980s media like Knight Rider or Top Gun, where leading men toss around hot women like Chinese buffet food.
 Point Break falls right between these eras.
 The end credits are by a hair band, Ratt, very 1980s.
 But the themes of the movie are very much about inner thought like alternative ballads, that makes me think of Audioslave - Shadow on the Sun and I Am The Highway, Evanescence - My Immortal, or Creed - Higher.
-But somehow, the movie still fits that hair metal era, like a last breath of the old world, and it would fit perfectly with the action sequences, insane stunts, and partying with rock 'n' roll.
-Point Break literally bridges genres and cultures, and the fact that it fits so well with alternative music means that Point Break's depiction of your 20s is still perfectly relevant today with almost no changes that need to be made.
-You wouldn't put Linger by The Cranberries on top of Smokey in the Bandit... that feels illegal.
-Point Break fits both cultures perfectly and can potentially resonate with any generation.
+The movie still fits that hair metal era somehow because it’s like a last breath of the old world, and hair metal would fit perfectly with the action sequences, insane stunts, and partying with rock 'n' roll.
+Point Break literally bridges genres and cultures, and the fact that it fits so well with alternative music means that Point Break's depiction of your 20s is still perfectly relevant today because as life purpose changes with time, likely everyone has felt lost in their 20s.
 As the world gets more isolated with social media and AI, does this make Point Break more relevant to your 20s now than in the early 1990s?
 When the Berlin Wall came down and the Soviet Union dissolved and there was a hope in the world for a better future?
+Unless the Internet is incorrect about the sentiment at the time, which I wouldn’t be surprised.

 The 2015 Remake Is Worse Than Terrible